WojciechMarczewski/WojciechMarczewski/README.md

 # Hi there 👋
-## I am a CS student and game tester willing to learn many concepts of Software Development.
+## I am a CS student willing to learn many concepts of Software Development.

 <!--
 **WojciechMarczewski/WojciechMarczewski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.